Trinity Reads 2015 and

 Upper School Summer Reading

-Upper School students should read one of the following books as assigned. (if an ISBN is specified, the teacher has requested that students read that edition):
+In addition to reading the Trinity Reads book, Upper School students are required to read one other book over the summer as specified below.
+(If an ISBN is specified, the teacher has requested that students read that edition.)

 We do not ask students to write anything about these books over the summer, but students should come prepared to discuss and write about these books on the first day of regular classes.
 These books are readily available at book stores.